GT-LIT-Lab/litcoder_core/README.md

 ---

-## 2) Quick setup from a prepackaged assembly (LeBel, wordrate)
+## 2) Quick setup from a prepackaged assembly (LeBel)
 This shows how easy it is to train a model using LITcoder.
-This assembly, was created using the `AssemblyGenerator` class, which is part of the `encoding.assembly.assembly_generator` module.
+The assembly, was created using the `AssemblyGenerator` class, which is part of the `encoding.assembly.assembly_generator` module.
 Use the packaged LeBel assembly and train a wordrate-only model end-to-end.
+This assembly will help you get started with the library and understand the core components, and to better understand the tutorials.

 ```python
 from encoding.assembly.assembly_loader import load_assembly